PrabhatKumarRai/Greendesk/Readme.txt

 => Now you can run the project in your browser and start the initial setup process which creates database and the user account.

 => Ones the project setup is completed, you are all set to visit your Greendesk website and access the admin panel.

+NOTE: "Greendesk" screenshots are available under the "Project Screenshots" folder.